Synonym(s)

 DefinitionThis section has been translated automatically.

-Liver cirrhosis (from Greek kirros - yellow-orange, lemon yellow) is a chronic, progressive and irreversible destruction of the lobular and vascular structure of the liver parenchyma with inflammatory fibrosis, the formation of fibrotic bridge formations and regenerative nodes.
-The consequences are dysfunctions of the liver with signs of insufficiency, portal hypertension with formation of intrahepatic porto-systemic shunts (between portal vessels and liver veins).
-In Europe, alcohol abuse, non-alcoholic fatty liver (NAFLD) and chronic viral hepatitis are the most common causes of liver cirrhosis.
+The functional consequences are liver dysfunction with signs of insufficiency, portal hypertension with formation of intrahepatic porto-systemic shunts (between portal vessels and hepatic veins) with reduced perfusion of the liver parenchyma.
+In Europe, alcohol abuse, non-alcoholic fatty liver disease (NAFLD) and chronic viral hepatitis are the most common causes of liver cirrhosis.

 ClassificationThis section has been translated automatically.